fbpx

 Audemars Piguet - The word’s first perpetual calendar with leap year indication

-The brand pioneered the development of perpetual calendar wristwatches in the 20th century.
-They released the first perpetual calendar wristwatch with leap year indication in 1955.
-The collection included a series of nine pieces.
+Audemars Piguet pioneered the development of the more complex perpetual calendar wristwatches in the 20th century.
+The very first Audemars Piguet perpetual calendar watch with leap year indication was produced in 1955.
+The collection included a series of nine pieces, including an Audemars Piguet annual calendar model too.
+Since then, the company has designed iconic calendar timepieces, like the Audemars Piguet Royal Oak Triple Calendar and Audemars Piguet Triple Calendar.

 AP Talks about Chiming | Audemars Piguet